archer-v/boogieman/README.md

     logDump: false
     stdoutRegex: "bytes from"
     stdoutRegexInvert: false
+    stdoutRegexCaptureGroup: 1
 ```

 `stayBackground: true` means the command is expected to keep running after the startup timeout.
 If it exits earlier, the probe fails.

 If `stdoutRegex` is set, the probe checks the command stdout after the command exits and the exit code matches.
 With `stdoutRegexInvert: false`, the probe succeeds only when stdout matches the expression.
 With `stdoutRegexInvert: true`, the probe succeeds only when stdout does not match.

+If `stdoutRegexCaptureGroup` is greater than `0`, the selected capture group is returned in the probe result data together with the exit code.
+Capture groups cannot be used together with `stdoutRegexInvert`.

 ### openvpn